 - Tennis player James Blake wore a scoliosis back brace during his teen years.
 (James Blake Story) He later led the U.S. Tennis Team in its win over Russia in the 2007 Davis Cup and became the highest-ranked American male tennis player at that time.
 (James Blake Interview)

 - Olympic swimmer Natalie Coughlin suffers from scoliosis yet brought home six medals for the U.S. Olympic Team at the 2008 Beijing Olympics.
 (Natalie Coughlin ESPN Interview)

 - World-class cross-country runner Emelia Gorecka’s scoliosis treatment included wearing a scoliosis back brace for 23 hours per day, only taking it off to train.
 (Emelia Gorecka BBC Article)

 - Professional dancer Paige Fraser was a dancer in Beyonce’s Mrs. Carter tour opener video, danced in the Chicago Lyric Opera’s recent production of “West Side Story” and sported a scoliosis back brace as a teenager.
 (Paige Fraser CBS News Story)

 - Other success stories include the legendary track star Usain Bolt (Usain Bolt The New York Times) and former NBA great Tracy McGrady.
 (Bolt and McGrady Blog)

-Experts in the field of scoliosis treatment and real life success stories provide encouragement for parents of scoliosis patients who wish for their children to continue playing sports during and after treatment.
+Experts in the field of scoliosis treatment and real-life success stories provide encouragement for parents of scoliosis patients who wish for their children to continue playing sports during and after treatment.
 That being said, each patient is unique and should adhere to the treatment and restrictions advised by the team of practitioners.
-We do caution against certain movements such as extreme flexation, extensions, side bending, and twisting.
+We do caution against certain movements such as extreme flexion, extensions, side bending, and twisting.
 Otherwise, you can rest at ease—your child will likely be able to pursue athletic activities while being treated for scoliosis with back bracing.